annias/mjChoppa/README.md

 Python

 ## Changelog
-Made first iteration of the program, works
+- Made first iteration of the program, works
-Modified to modify png and webp files
+- Modified to modify png and webp files
-Added support for multiple input files
+- Added support for multiple input files
-Added support for multiple output directories
+- Added support for multiple output directories
-Added support for multiple aspect ratios
+- Added support for multiple aspect ratios
+- Added support for selecting input directory with Windows dialog box
+- Added support for saving output in new "chopped" folder within selected directory

 ## Current Version

-1.0.2
+1.0.3